siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/nuget-source-config/usage.md

-Youll need to define an UrbanCode Deploy component which defines the source and processes for the NuGet repository.
+Youll need to define an DevOps Deploy component which defines the source and processes for the NuGet repository.
 The component contains the information for importing the artifacts and any processes to implement on the artifacts.

 You can manually or automatically create component versions from a NuGet repository by detecting NuGet packages based off their names and creating associated component versions for the package.

 To create a component by importing from a NuGet repository, complete the following steps.
 For more information, see [Creating components](http://www-01.ibm.com/support/knowledgecenter/SS4GSP_7.0.2/com.ibm.udeploy.doc/topics/comp_create.html "Creating components") in the product documentation.

-1. In UrbanCode Deploy, click **Components** and then click **Create Component**.
+1. In DevOps Deploy, click **Components** and then click **Create Component**.
 2. In the Create Component window, specify a name and description for the component.
 3. In the **Teams** fields, specify the access information for the new component.
 4. To use a template for the new component, select a template from the Template list.
 In this case, the component inherits source configuration, properties, and processes from the template.